LifeAdventurer/generators/CONTRIBUTING.md

     ```

     We should place events of this type in the `fortune_generator/json/cyclical_special.json`.

+    For recurring events (e.g., holidays like Thanksgiving and Mother's Day).

 #### Event Structure
 Special events require a more detailed structure.